MSCI Safety and Wellbeing Actions – COVID-19

-MSCI closely monitors and manages the situation regarding COVID-19, including reviewing the recommended practices and guidelines from the Centers for Disease Control (CDC), World Health Organization (WHO), other qualified medical experts, and the local governments of all our 35 offices globally.
+MSCI continues to closely monitor and manage the situation regarding COVID-19, including reviewing the recommended practices and guidelines from the Centers for Disease Control (CDC), World Health Organization (WHO), other qualified medical experts, and the local governments of all our offices globally.

-In addition, we have in place well-defined location and business-specific continuity plans and processes which we are following to ensure the continued operation of critical products and services.
+In addition, we have in place well-defined location and business-specific continuity plans and processes designed to ensure the continued operation of critical products and services.

-If you require any further information regarding COVID-19 and MSCI’s business operations, please do not hesitate to contact your key account manager.
+If you require any further information regarding MSCI’s response to COVID-19 in its business operations, please do not hesitate to contact your key account manager

 Is MSCI’s ability to provide products and services currently impacted due to COVID-19?

 At present, there is no material impact to MSCI’s ability to provide products and services to its clients due to COVID-19.

 How is MSCI ensuring business continuity considering COVID-19?

 Each of MSCI’s offices and business lines maintain location and business-specific continuity plans and processes.
 These are derived from detailed business impact analyses to determine levels of criticality, risks and operational requirements needed to protect critical products and services.

 The plans identify response teams, roles and responsibilities, and operational considerations.

 What is MSCI’s crisis management process?

 MSCI has a Business Continuity Program (BCP) in place which is supported by a dedicated team.
 As part of the BCP, MSCI has a formal Crisis Management Structure that includes cross functional groups drawn from each of our offices and leadership from each of our product lines.

 Ongoing coordination and communication is maintained through the plan via phone conference bridges, web sites, e-mail and phone messaging systems.
 Communication to our clients and the public is maintained through coordination between the Crisis Management Team Leadership and Technical Client Services.
 Clients will be kept informed throughout the pandemic via their account managers or the MSCI Technical Client Services desk or other communications including email and client alerts.